dblock/obcd/README.md

 [![Build Status](https://travis-ci.org/dblock/obcd.png)](https://travis-ci.org/dblock/obcd)

 Deal with obsessive compulsive issues of programmers in Objective-C.

-This is very much work in progress, we begin with finding file headers that don't match a well defined style.
+Eventually, the goal of OBCD is to become to Objective-C what [Rubocop](https://github.com/bbatsov/rubocop) is to Ruby.
+So far it does one useful thing: help you fix the comment style on top of .h and .m files.
+For example, it can tell you that the name of the file in that comment doesn't match the actual file name.

-## Features
+## Checks

-* Normalize header style on top of .m and .h files.
+* [HeaderStyle](checks/HeaderStyle.md): Check header style on top of .h, .m and .pch files.

 ## Usage